Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-10/_posts/2017-02-01-variables.md

     }
 ```

 What do you see?
-Well you won't see anything on the screen, but you will see the number in your console down below.
+Well, you won't see anything on the screen, but you will see the number in your console down below.

 What if we want to do something with our variables?
 We can add to our variables like this.